-These sugar free fudgesicles are a delicious nod to nostalgic childhood summer treats like pudding pops or the beloved Wendy’s Frosty, without all the added sugar.
+These sugar-free fudgesicles are a delicious nod to nostalgic childhood summers treats like pudding pops or the beloved Wendy’s Frosty without all the added sugar.

-Sweetened with dates, these fudge pops are dairy-free, vegan, and packed with protein, thanks to the hemp seeds!
+Sweetened with dates, these fudge pops are dairy-free, vegan, and protein-packed, thanks to the hemp seeds!

-The flavor of these healthy fudge pops is more akin to a milk chocolate, rather than a dark chocolate.
-The best part is that prep for these vegan popsicles only takes a few minutes with a high speed blender, making this an ideal recipe for busy families looking to make healthier treats!
+The flavor of these healthy fudge pops is more akin to milk chocolate than dark chocolate.
+The best part is that prep for these vegan popsicles only takes a few minutes with a high-speed blender, making this an ideal recipe for busy families looking to make healthier treats!

 Why You’ll Love Sugar Free Fudgesicles